ImageMagick/MagickCache/README.md

 retrieving a portion of an image.
 Content can persist or you can assign a time-to-live (TTL) to automatically expire content when the TTL is exceeded.
-MagickCache supports virtually unlimited content upwards of billions of images, videos, metadata, or blobs making it suitable as a web image service.
+MagickCache supports virtually unlimited content upwards of billions of images, videos, metadata, or blobs making it suitable as a digital asset repository.

 The MagickCache works in concert with [ImageMagick](https://imagemagick.org).
 Download the [MagickCache](https://github.com/ImageMagick/MagickCache) and install.
 You will now want to create the cache and populate it with images, video, audio, and any associated metadata.